 VI.
 Protecting irrigation tanks that have been desilted under mission Kakathiya.

 VIII.
-Preparation of shelf of works under NREGA – with focus on natural resource management
+Preparation of shelf of works under NREGA – with a focus on natural resource management.
+Functional Committees Role and Responsibilities

 |1||Soil Conservation Works||Prevention of Soil erosion|